Editor’s Note: This marketing infographic is part of our 25 part series.

 Better yet, here’s how the local phone numbers impacted the number of phone calls received:

-Not only does appearing local help with conversions, but by being geographically concise in your PPC campaigns, you can pinpoint exact locations to double down on for more or less volume.
+By being geographically concise in your PPC campaigns, you also can pinpoint exact locations to raise or reduce bids depending on performance.

-For example, in your AdWords campaigns, you can pull up reports in User locations within your Dimensions tab, that show performance for each location that you’re targeting:
+For example, in your Google Ads campaigns, you can pull up reports in User locations within your Dimensions tab, that show performance for each location that you’re targeting:

 Now, you don’t necessarily need to accept phone calls to make this happen or create tons of landing pages.